Music of Israel: Evolution

-Bridging the parallel developments of Israeli rock and the continuation of the Shirei Eretz Yisrael tradition was a group of musicians who aimed to create a distinctive Israeli style that incorporated elements of emerging rock music.
-Among these artists were Yehudit Ravitz, Yoni Rechter, Shlomo Gronich, Matti Caspi, and rock pioneers Gidi Gov and Danny Sanderson.
-Their progressive rock style often drew on the lyrical ballad tradition of the established Israeli repertoire, blending traditional instruments—such as flute, recorder, darbuka, and acoustic guitar—with electric guitars, drum kits, and synthesizers.
+Bridging the parallel developments of Israeli rock and the continuation of the zemer ivri tradition was a group of musicians who aimed to create a distinctive Israeli style that incorporated elements of emerging rock music.
+Among these artists were Yehudit Ravitz, Yoni Rechter, Shlomo Gronich, Matti Caspi, Gidi Gov, and Danny Sanderson.
+Their progressive rock style often drew on the lyrical ballad tradition of the established Israeli repertoire, blending traditional instruments such as flute, recorder, darbuka, and acoustic guitar with electric guitars, drum kits, and synthesizers.

 Unlike conventional hard rock, which typically relies on repetitive rhythms in common time and straightforward harmonic structures, the music of these artists frequently featured rhythmic and harmonic complexity.
 For example, Matti Caspi's song "Noah" incorporates a Latin musical style, characterized by jazz-influenced offbeats, chromatic harmonies, and lyrics referencing the biblical story of Noah.

+Artists have continued to blend elements of rock and pop with the zemer ivri style.
+These include performers such as Rita, Noa, Aviv Geffen, Dana Berger, Eviatar Banai, Harel Skaat, Ninet Tayeb, Shiri Maimon, Dana International, Sharon Haziz, Mika Karni, Roni Duani, David D'Or, and the group Metropolin.
+Many of these artists incorporate electronic and dance music influences into their work.

 Popular genres

 Israeli rock

 Since the late 1960s, rock music has become a significant component of the Israeli music scene.